Coates, Cambridgeshire: History

 The origins of the name are from the word 'Cotes', a corruption of cottages.
 The village is referred to on ancient maps as 'Moreton's Cotes', with reference to Bishop Morton.

 Churches

 The Anglican church of the Holy Trinity was designed by architect James Wild in a brick interpretation of the Norman style and built in 1840.

 The Methodist church on the North Green opened in the early 1840s, but closed in August 2012 when it faced £100,000 refurbishment costs.
+It was subsequently bought by a company that manufactures blinds.

 Recent events

 Part of the filming for the 2007 war film Atonement starring Keira Knightley was filmed outside Coates at the end of Eldernell Lane.